rcprobe/3DScape/README.md

 1. How far can a simple, inspectable geometry pipeline get using posed color+depth frames?
 2. Can a small learned model identify the depth observations most likely to create noisy or unstable geometry?

-In technical terms, the input is **posed RGB-D**: RGB images, depth maps, camera intrinsics, and camera poses.
+This type of input is called **posed RGB-D**: RGB images, depth maps, camera intrinsics, and camera poses.

 ```text
 Color + depth frames -> camera geometry -> fused 3D point cloud -> browser viewer